-Statistical analysis was performed with SPSS version 24 (Chicago, USA) software.
-Analysis was performed per patient, for patients with multiple ICU admission related to FG, readmission was analyzed as a dichotomous variable, LOS in the ICU was obtain by adding all the days for the admission in the ICU, and for analysis purpose the CCI on first admission was consider for the statistical analysis standpoint.
-For continues variables medians with interquartile ranges [25-75] were reported based on data distribution, and comparison between groups was performed using the U Mann-Whitney test.
-Categorical variables were presented as absolute values and frequencies and analyzed with a Chi-square or Fisher's exact test as required.
+Statistical analysis was performed with SPSS version 24 (Chicago, IL, U.S.) software.
+Analysis was performed per patient.
+For patients with multiple ICU admissions related to FG, re-admission was analyzed as a dichotomous variable.
+LOS in the ICU was obtained by adding all days of the admission in the ICU.
+For analysis purposes, the CCI on first admission was considered the statistical analysis standpoint.
+For continuous variables, medians with interquartile ranges (IQR) (25-75) were reported based on data distribution.
+Comparison between groups was performed using the U Mann-Whitney test.
+Categorical variables were presented as absolute values and frequencies and analyzed with a Chi-squared or Fisher's exact test, as required.
 A multivariable-adjusted logistic regression analysis was performed to calculate the risk of death in accordance with the clinical and demographic characteristics of the patients.
-A p-value < 0.05 was considered statistically significant.
+A p-value <0.05 was considered statistically significant.